Saint-Domingue: Civil War and invasion of Santo Domingo (1798–1801)

 In November 1799, during the civil war in Saint-Domingue, Napoleon Bonaparte gained power in France.
 He created a new civil code; the French Civil Code of Napoleon affirmed the political and legal equality of all adult men; it established a merit-based society in which individuals advanced in education and employment because of talent rather than birth or social standing.
 The Civil Code confirmed many of the moderate revolutionary policies of the National Assembly but retracted measures passed by the more radical Convention.

 Napoleon also passed a new constitution, declaring that the colonies would be subject to special laws.
 Although slaves in Saint-Domingue suspected this meant the re-introduction of slavery, Napoleon began by confirming Louverture's position and promising to maintain the abolition.

-Napoleon forbade Louverture to control the formerly Spanish settlement on the eastern side of Hispaniola, as that would have given the Louverture a more powerful defensive position.
+Napoleon forbade Louverture to control the formerly Spanish settlement on the eastern side of Hispaniola, as that would have given Louverture a more powerful defensive position.
 In January 1801, Louverture invaded the Spanish territory of Santo Domingo, taking possession of it from the governor, Don Garcia, with few difficulties.
 The area was less developed and populated than the French section.
 Louverture brought it under French law, abolishing slavery and embarking on a program of modernization.
 He now controlled the entire island.

 Louverture promulgated the Constitution of 1801 on 7 July, officially establishing his authority as governor general "for life" over the entire island of Hispaniola and confirming most of his existing policies.
 Article 3 of the constitution states: "There cannot exist slaves [in Saint-Domingue], servitude is therein forever abolished.
 All men are born, live and die free and French."

 During this time, Bonaparte met with the planters of Saint-Domingue and they urged the restoration of slavery in Saint-Domingue, stating that it was integral to the colony's economy.